ALL

 Removing the insert

-Your doctor, nurse, or midwife will remove the insert after 12 hours, or when it is no longer needed.
+Your doctor, nurse, or midwife will check you again after you've had the insert for 12 hours.
 They may leave it in for up to 24 hours.

 If your labour doesn't start and you're asked to take the insert out yourself, you will be told how to remove it.
 If you were not told to remove the insert, it will be taken out at the hospital.